 Interestingly, the Just Joey images I've Googled are many and varied - photographs appear of all shades from pink to yellow, as well as the apricots in-between.
 I hope mine doesn't add to the confusion!
 Just Joey?
 Just possibly!

-A standard rose which I rescued and planted in the front of the Glass-House Garden has just flowered.
+In the early summer of 2012 a standard rose which I rescued and planted in the front of the Glass-House Garden flowered.
 Oh yes.
-It has the label Just Joey.
-Its flowers are exactly the same as the shrub rose in the back of this garden, whose photographs are presented above.
-Positive ID, I reckon!
+It had the label Just Joey, and its flowers were exactly the same as my first one.
+Confirmation, a positive ID, I reckon!

 In the summer of 2019 I was given another Just Joey, flowering, with label attached.
 I planted it in the Hump Garden, my best garden for roses, and all the photographs in this thumbnail strip above are of it.